Updating url alias tables fails when remote server returns empty document.

 c) No errors getting the remote file with the data - it really does seem to be empty

-#4 Updated by Chris Buechler over 3 years ago
+#4 Updated by Chris Buechler about 4 years ago

 - Status changed from New to Feedback